 Several years after Lee Scott’s departure as CEO, something has gone seriously wrong with Walmart’s sustainability progress.
 Was Walmart ever serious?
 Yes.
 I’ve looked Lee Scott in the eyes – he was a believer.
 When things started out, it wasn’t about greenwashing.
 The traditional Walmart business model was and remains broken, the stock was in the toilet.
 Sustainability was a smart strategic move with a sound business case.

 In 2012, I resolve to be a better activist.
 Despite the fact that “The Protester” was recently named the 2011 Person of the Year, I hope we’re just getting started.
 I hope we’re awaking from the long, dark, inward-looking, me-focused sleep that began at the end of the 1960s as the Vietnam War came to … Continued

+All unhappy people are alike in that they negatively affect a business’ financial bottom line.
 Several years ago, Gallup estimated that Americans who are actively disengaged with their work – almost 30% of all employees – are responsible for a staggering $300 billion in lost productivity annually.
 This is in addition to what they receive … Continued

 This post is the first in a series of articles by Jeffrey Hollender on cooperative businesses models, specifically from Mondragón, Spain That Italian and Basque cooperatives have grown so large is somewhat a mystery since, unlike capitalist enterprises, cooperatives are not expansionist by nature… Capitalist enterprises tend towards growth because increased scale generally leads to … Continued